LemonCow/TCOM500-STIG-Automation-Project/README.md

 # STIG Automation Project

 This project aims to automate the hardening of Windows 11 and Ubuntu 24.04 LTS systems using STIGs (Security Technical Implementation Guides) provided by the Department of Defense (DoD).
-It focuses on compliance verification, automated configuration, and cross-platform security standardization.
+The overall goal is to build a framework capable of performing automated configuration, compliance verification, and cross-platform security standardization, ensuring both systems meet DoD-level security baselines.

 ---